 In most cases, the cause of these birth deformities is unknown.
-Generally, research suggests that clefting is multifactorial in nature.
+Generally, research suggests that clefting is multifactorial.

 If not treated, cleft lip and palate can cause dental malformations, hearing loss, feeding difficulties, and speech problems.

-- Hearing loss.
+- Loss of Hearing.
 Congenital cleft palate tends to damage the Eustachian tube in the middle ear.
 In turn, this makes those affected more susceptible to ear fluid buildup and ear infections.
 Unfortunately, hearing loss is one of the effects of this eardrum malfunction.
 The placement of small PE or pressure equalization tubes helps improve hearing by draining the accumulated fluid.

 - Feeding difficulty.
 Feeding can be a big challenge for babies with clefting.
-The palate serves as a barrier that prevents liquid and food to penetrate the nose.
-In order to feed, an infant with an untreated cleft palate necessitates the proper positioning of the bottle with a specialized nipple.
+The palate serves as a barrier preventing liquid and food from penetrating the nose.
+To feed, an infant with an untreated cleft palate necessitates the proper positioning of the bottle with a specialized nipple.

 - Speech problem.
 After a palatoplasty or the repair of a cleft palate, 15 to 20 percent of children may have speech difficulty.
 This is commonly a result of the disruption of sound quality due to hypernasality.
 This occurs with the incomplete closure of the palate that segregates the mouth from the nose.

-Cleft lip is easier to spot than cleft palate alone.
-A cleft lip may be diagnosed via an ultrasound.
+A cleft lip is easier to spot than cleft palate alone.
+A cleft lip may be diagnosed via ultrasound.
 Since it cannot be seen yet, a cleft palate is determined after childbirth.
-However, there are certain types of clefting that are not noticeable until later in life.
+However, certain types of clefting are not noticeable until later in life.
 Some of these include bifid uvula and submucous cleft palate.

 Treatment and Management

-Considering the number of medical problems connected with clefting, different treatments need to be sought out.
-Depending on the severity, treatment and management may be necessary from childhood to adulthood.
+Considering the number of medical problems connected with clefting, different treatments need to be sought.
+Treatment and management may be necessary from childhood to adulthood, depending on the severity.
 The appropriate team might include the following:

 - An oral surgeon to move sections of the upper jaw when necessary and to improve the appearance and function of the clefting